 Five Slot Buttons on the back of the collar to attach the Double Hood (sold separately).
 If you do want the Double Hood, we recommend ordering at the same time as the AAJ to ensure same dye lot.
-It's definitely not necessary to use all five buttons
+The Double Hoods are presently sold out

 In size Large, the AAJ weighs 5 pounds (2.27 kg)

 Available in FullWeight Merino Jacquard Fabric in Solid Colors Black, Drab and Duff, and Lynx Pattern.
 One of the accompanying pictures shows all the colors.

 Most of the photos here show the previous version of the AAJ, which had the front of the jacket centered on the zipper.
 The front of the Jacket is now centered on the Storm Flap, which protects the zipper.
 This is really a cosmetic, rather than functional change.
 Some people felt the jacket looked off-balance previously.